DDR5 Specification Released: Fast RAM With Built-In Voltage Regulators

 On Tuesday, Micron also launched its Technology Enablement Program to facilitate the transition to DDR5.
 The program gives approved partners early access to technical information and support, as well as DDR5 components and samples.

 DDR5 adoption should commence in 2021.
-Drver platforms will likely be the first to welcome DDR5 before the standard arrives on consumer platforms.
+Server platforms will likely be the first to welcome DDR5 before the standard arrives on consumer platforms.

-On the Intel front, Sapphire Rapids CPUs will come with DDR5 support DDR5.
-As for AMD, the chipmaker's upcoming fourth-generation EPYC (codename Genoa) processors should also support DDR5.
+On the Intel front, Sapphire Rapids CPUs will come with DDR5 support.
+As for AMD, the chipmaker's upcoming fourth-generation EPYC (codename Genoa) processors should also do DDR5.